Retreat To Advance

-In 2019 The Soft Road is developing and running Retreats as part of our program and this has led me to consider deeply the nature of retreat.
+The Soft Road develops and leads Retreats as part of our program and this has led me to consider deeply the nature of retreat.

 These contemplations draw on my direct experience of going on Retreat – at least once a year – over fifteen years, five continents, a diverse range of environments, Retreat leaders, and topics.